bioidiap/bob.devtools/doc/development.rst

 When you build your new package the dependent packages (in this example `bob.extension` and `bob.blitz`) will be checked out on folder `src` in the root of your project.

 As usual, first create an isolated conda environment using `bdt create` command.
-Some of bob packages needs dependencies that might not be installed on your environment.
+Some of bob packages need dependencies that might not be installed on your environment.
 You can find these dependencies by checking `conda/meta.yaml` of each package.
 Install the required packages and then run buildout as usual.

 .. code-block:: sh